Masques (Brand X album)

-Masques is the third album by the British jazz fusion group Brand X. This was the band's first studio recording without drummer Phil Collins.
+Masques is the third studio album and fourth overall album by the British jazz fusion group Brand X. This was the band's first studio recording without drummer Phil Collins, while keyboardist Robin Lumley produced but did not play on the album.
 The rear of the album cover has a photo of the crowd from the Knebworth Festival, 1978 — a bill that included both Brand X and Genesis, Collins' other band.